Swahili: Kenya

+Congo

+Swahili is recognized as a national language in the Democratic Republic of the Congo and is widely spoken in the eastern regions.
+The local dialects of Swahili in Congo are known as Congo Swahili and differ considerably from Standard Swahili.

+Burundi

+In order to strengthen political ties with other East African Community nations, both Kiswahili and English have been taught in Burundian elementary schools since the academic year 2005/2006.
+Kiswahili is now used widely in Burundi but is not recognised as an official language; only French, Kirundi, and English have this distinction.
+Since 2013, Swahili has been included in the all Burundian education system.

 Uganda

-Uganda adopted Kiswahili as the official language in 2022, and also made it compulsory across primary and secondary schools in the country.
+Uganda adopted Kiswahili as one of its official languages (alongside English) in 2022, and also made it compulsory across primary and secondary schools in the country.

 Somalia

+The Somali language is the national and primary first language of Somalia.
 The Swahili language is not widespread in Somalia and has no official status nationally or regionally.
 Dialects of Swahili are spoken by some ethnic minorities on the Bajuni islands in the form of Kibajuni on the southern tip of the country and in the town of Brava in the form of Chimwiini; both contain a significant amount of Somali and Italian loanwords.
 Standard Swahili is generally only spoken by Somali nationals who have resided in Kenya and subsequently returned to Somalia.
-Lastly, a closely related language Mushunguli (also known as Zigula, Zigua, or Chizigua) is spoken by some of the Somali Bantu ethnic minority mostly living in the Jubba Valley.
+A closely related language Mushunguli (also known as Zigula, Zigua, or Chizigua) is spoken by some of the Somali Bantu ethnic minority mostly living in the Jubba Valley.
 It is classified as a Northeast Coast Bantu language as Swahili is and has some intelligibility with Swahili.

+In 2024, Somalia joined the East African Community and its inclusion may facilitate the spread of the Swahili language in Somalia.
+Nevertheless, in Somalia, Swahili, as a foreign language, will have to compete with English, the primary global lingua franca, and Arabic, the official second language of Somalia and a liturgical language for Muslims, as popular secondary or tertiary languages.
+Consequently, there is significant uncertainty regarding the adoption of the Swahili language in Somalia compared to the situation in most other EAC member states.